LCC Sound Arts workshop

 Bradford Sound Women workshop

 In March 2023, we ran an Open Wave-Receiver workshop with Bradford Sound Women's Network at Fuse Art Space, West Yorkshire (UK).
 Participants brought scavenged parts, and made some innovative designs include a weaving-kit radio and a whale toy radio.
 Though freezing, we spent a little time hooking them up around town, catching Radio 'Five Live' in amongst intriguing feedback sounds.

-Shortwave Collective hosted a lecrure for LCC's Sound Arts series on 19th January 2023 (UK time).
-The talk wass aimed at BA, MA and PhD Sound Arts Students, with external guests joining online.
+Shortwave Collective hosted a lecture for LCC's Sound Arts 'visiting practitioner' series on 19th January 2023 (UK time).
+The talk was aimed at BA, MA and PhD Sound Arts students, with external guests joining online.

 Alyssa, Georgia and Hannah chat to artist Dave Evans on his radio programme Patio Sounds on Liverpool-based station Melodic Distraction radio, 4pm on 18th January 2023.

 For the 20th edition of Pikselfest, an annual event for Electronic Art and Technological Freedom in Bergen Norway, we had the pleasure of hosting two Open Wave-Receiver radio making workshops, and having a micro-residency for the collective (aka a unique opportunity for 6 of us to be together simultaneously and connect digitally with the rest of the collective)